 Meeting point

-Meet your guide 10 minutes before the tour to the left of the entrance of the Eataly restaurant, 135 Bishopsgate, London EC2M 3YD (Leave Liverpool Street Station by the Bishopsgate exit and you will see Eataly restaurant on your left).
+Meet your guide 10 minutes before the tour to the left of the entrance of the City of London police station, 182 Bishopsgate, London EC2M 4NP (Leave Liverpool Street Station by the Bishopsgate West exit and you will see the police station on the opposite side of Bishopsgate).

 There are many shared characteristics between Jack the Ripper’s victims and the ways in which they were killed.
 These women were generally suffocated and sliced at the throat.
 Their bodies were also mutilated, with organs and body parts sometimes being removed too.
 This was the case for the first known Ripper victim, Mary Ann Nichols.
 She was killed on 31 August 1888 on Durward Street in Whitechapel.
 When she was found, the doctor noted that while the body was mutilated, there was very little blood.